Article written by

 When winter’s long, dark days set in, many people experience “the winter blues,” or seasonal affective disorder (SAD).
 This mood disorder is most common in regions that experience a significant drop in daylight hours.
 Some individuals use cannabis to help manage their symptoms of SAD, such as fatigue, intense feelings of hopelessness, or social withdrawal.

 However, research exploring medical cannabis use for seasonal affective disorder is scarce.
 No studies have specifically examined seasonal depression and medical cannabis use to date.
 With that said, some studies show that cannabis use is associated with lower self-reported depression.
-These findings imply that cannabis may help those with SAD.

 Get Your Medical Card